 The DMC-40x0 provides over 100 commands for specifying motion and machine parameters.
 Commands are included to initiate action, interrogate status and configure the digital filter.
-These commands can be sent in ASCII or binary.
+These commands are sent in ASCII.

-In ASCII, the DMC-40x0 instruction set is BASIC-like and easy to use.
+The DMC-40x0 instruction set is BASIC-like and easy to use.
 Instructions consist of two uppercase letters that correspond phonetically with the appropriate function.
 For example, the instruction BG begins motion, and ST stops the motion.
-In binary, commands are represented by a binary code ranging from 80 to FF.

-ASCII commands can be sent "live" over the communications port for immediate execution by the DMC-40x0, or an entire group of commands can be downloaded into the DMC-40x0 memory for execution at a later time.
+Commands can be sent "live" over the communications port for immediate execution by the DMC-40x0, or an entire group of commands can be downloaded into the DMC-40x0 memory for execution at a later time.
 Combining commands into groups for later execution is referred to as Applications Programming and is discussed in the following chapter.
-Binary commands cannot be used in Applications programming.